klevermonicker/terminaldawn-blog/content/about/index.md

 ## The Brief

 So yea, I'm building a permanent home for the ephemeral contents of the web.
 A knowledge vault.
-It's seeds like that place in Norway, but it's seeds of a different kind, it's brain seeds...or droppingis time will tell.
-It's a copy of Wikipedia, tutorials, howto's, what to eat and not you die in the wilderness.
-Instead of inside of the guts of a mountain it's inside of...whatever I end up designing.
+It's seeds the vault in Norway, but it's seeds of a different kind, it's knowledge seeds.
+It's a copy of Wikipedia, tutorials, howto's, what to eat and not die in the wilderness.
+Instead of inside of the guts of a mountain it's inside of..a case I designed.

 This whole thing runs on solar power because hey, planets on fire anyway might as well try to help a little.
 That and you know the sun will always be available as an energy source for free...until we figure out how to bill for sunlight (don't worry I'm sure Nestle is working on this right now).
 Technically I could say I built a nuclear powered computer...and that's metal as hell.